Working in the Czech Republic?

 Working in the Czech Republic

-Ever since the fall of the Iron Curtain, the Czech Republic has continued to attract expats.
-This may be partly due to the charms of its capital Prague, but it’s of course also owing to astute economic management which has overseen the privatization of the economy and its opening up to foreign investment since the early 1990s.
-With EU accession in 2004, finding a job in the Czech Republic has become a realistic option for many more expats.
+Since the fall of the Iron Curtain, the Czech Republic has attracted expats.
+This may be partly due to the charms of its capital city, Prague, but can also be attributed to privatization of the Czech economy and subsequent opening-up to foreign investment during the 1990s.
+After the country joined the EU in 2004, finding a job in the Czech Republic has become a realistic option for many more expats.

 The Czech Market — At the Center of Everything